Laviska Shenault Jr. Player Prop Bets for NFL Week 11 | Jacksonville vs. San Francisco 11/21/2021

 Matchup vs. San Francisco

-- This week Shenault will face the NFL's sixth-ranked pass defense (225.4 yards allowed per game).
+- The 49ers have the NFL's sixth-ranked pass defense this season, yielding 225.4 yards per game through the air.

-- The 49ers' defense is eighth in the NFL, conceding 1.4 passing touchdowns per game.
+- The 49ers have surrendered 13 touchdowns through the air (1.4 per game).
+They are eighth in the NFL in that category.

 Recent Performances

-- In last week's game against the Colts, Shenault was targeted eight times and racked up three catches for 15 yards.
+- In last week's matchup with the Colts, Shenault grabbed three passes for 15 yards while being targeted eight times.

-- Shenault has nine catches on 16 targets for 52 yards during his last three games, averaging 17.3 yards per game.
+- During his last three games, Shenault has put together 52 yards (on nine grabs).

 Shenault's Jacksonville Teammates